aspose-words-cloud/aspose-words-cloud-docs/words/plugins/wordpress/aspose-importer-exporter/_index.md

 Please follow these steps to get started:

 - Make sure you are logged-in to a WordPress site as Admin level account.
-- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose Client Id & Secret on the plugin configuration page.
 For further details on how to get app keys, [click here ](http://www.aspose.com/docs/display/totalcloud/Creating+a+New+App+and+Getting+App+Key).

 ## Using Import Features of Plugin